SteveGilham/altcode.fake/README.md

 ### Bootstrapping

-Start by setting up `dotnet fake` with `dotnet tool restore` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.
+Start by setting up `required tools with `dotnet tool restore` Then `dotnet run --project ./Build/Setup.fsproj` to do the rest of the set-up.

 ### Normal builds

-Running `dotnet fake run ./Build/build.fsx` performs a full build/test/package process.
+Running `dotnet run --project ./Build/Build.fsproj` performs a full build/test/package process.

-Use `dotnet fake run ./Build/build.fsx --target <targetname>` to run to a specific target.
+Use `dotnet run --project ./Build/Build.fsproj --target <targetname>` to run to a specific target.

 ## Thanks to

-* [AppVeyor](https://ci.appveyor.com/project/SteveGilham/altcode-fake) for allowing free build CI services for Open Source projects
 * [Coveralls](https://coveralls.io/r/SteveGilham/altcode.fake) for allowing free services for Open Source projects